usharma123/Tools/README.md

 **Queue Theory**:
 "Model a service queue with transition matrix [[0.3,0.7,0,0],[0.2,0.4,0.4,0],[0,0.3,0.5,0.2],[0.1,0,0.3,0.6]] representing queue lengths 0-3.
 Run 2500 trials with 1800 steps, calculate the probability of each queue length in steady state, and plot the queue length distribution."

+**Comprehensive A/B Testing**:
+"Run a power analysis for an e-commerce A/B test.
+Baseline conversion rate is 3.2%.
+We want to detect improvements from 2% to 15% relative lift.
+Calculate required sample sizes for each MDE, then calculate power at sample sizes from 5000 to 50000 users per arm for detecting a 10% relative improvement.
+Create visualizations for both relationships and validate the monotonicity of the results."

 ## Key Features

-- ✅ **Interactive HTML Charts**: Professional Chart.js visualizations.
+- ✅ **Interactive HTML Charts**: Professional Chart.js visualizations with custom x-axis support.
-- ✅ **Tool Chaining**: Automatic data flow between tools.
+- ✅ **Advanced Tool Chaining**: Automatic data flow between tools with reference resolution.
-- ✅ **Markov Chain Analysis**: Monte Carlo simulation with confidence intervals.
+- ✅ **Statistical Analysis**: Markov chain Monte Carlo simulation and A/B testing power analysis.
+- ✅ **Machine-Checkable Validation**: Automated success criteria evaluation with domain-specific checks.
+- ✅ **Reference Resolution**: Dynamic data references using `_from` fields in analysis plans.
 - ✅ **Real-time Processing**: Immediate results with progress feedback.
 - ✅ **Extensible Architecture**: Easy to add new tools and capabilities.
 - ✅ **Professional UI**: Clean, responsive web interface.